-- " Reviews the Budget prior to it being submitted to the International Commissioner of Australia for final acceptance. - " Arranges Travel Insurance for the Contingent. - " Briefs the Contingent Leader and Contingent Treasurer regarding Contingent accounting matters generally. - " Makes payments as advised by the Contingent for expenses in Australia and overseas. - " Arranges for the issue of debit cards or credit cards for use by the Contingent in Australia or overseas. - " Arranges for overseas bank accounts to be opened when appropriate. - " Arranges for the supply of special National items of uniform and accessories approved for wear by the Contingent members to be sourced from Scouts Australia's preferred supplier. - " Arranges for the supply of a presentation plaque as ordered by the Contingent Leader using the pro-forma at the rear of this handbook. - " At agreed intervals, provides a bank register for the Contingent accounts from the National Accountant to the Contingent Leader / Contingent Treasurer, through the National General Manager. - " Manages the On-Line Event Registration System (OLEMS).
+- " Reviews the Budget prior to it being submitted to the International Commissioner of Australia for final acceptance. - " Arranges Travel Insurance for the Contingent. - " Briefs the Contingent Leader and Contingent Treasurer regarding Contingent accounting matters generally. - " Makes payments as advised by the Contingent for expenses in Australia and overseas. - " Arranges for the issue of debit cards or credit cards for use by the Contingent in Australia or overseas. - " Arranges for overseas bank accounts to be opened when appropriate. - " Arranges for the supply of special National items of uniform and accessories approved for wear by the Contingent Members to be sourced from Scouts Australia's preferred supplier. - Arranges for the supply of the Official Presentation Plaque to the Host Association. - " At agreed intervals, provides a bank register for the Contingent accounts from the National Accountant to the Contingent Leader / Contingent Treasurer, through the National General Manager. - " Manages the On-Line Event Registration System (OLEMS).